 Simple Countdown Timer With Pure HTML CSS (Free Download)

-Welcome to a quick tutorial and sharing on how to create a countdown timer using pure CSS only.
-Want to create a countdown timer without any Javascript.
+Welcome to a quick tutorial on how to create a countdown timer using pure CSS only.
+Want to create a countdown timer without any Javascript?
 Yes, it is possible with modern CSS animations and keyframes – Read on for the example!

 TABLE OF CONTENTS